-Many users tend to use two or more monitors on their computer to get more work space and improve their productivity.
+Many users tend to use two or more monitors on their computer to get more workspace and improve their productivity.

-- Windows 10 can’t detect HDMI, VGA monitor – If your monitor can’t be detected by Windows 10, that can be a big problem.
+- Windows 10 can’t detect HDMI, VGA monitor: If your monitor can’t be detected by Windows 10, that can be a big problem.
 According to users, these types of problems usually appear while using HDMI or VGA monitor.

-- Windows 10 can’t find my second screen – Issues with dual monitor setups are fairly common, and many users reported that Windows 10 wasn’t able to find the second screen.
+- Windows 10 can’t find my second screen: Issues with dual monitor setups are fairly common, and many users reported that Windows 10 wasn’t able to find the second screen.

 - Windows 10 second monitor keeps turning off – This is another relatively common problem on dual monitor configurations.
 However, this isn’t a serious issue, and you should be able to solve it by using one of our solutions.

 These issues are commonly caused by display drivers but don’t worry, there are a few simple solutions that can help you out.

 How do I get my computer to recognize a second monitor?

 - Right-click the Start button and select Device Manager.

 - Double-click the Display adapters option to expand it.

 - Choose Update driver.